How do I ensure that I have completed all the necessary registration requirements to graduate?

 When are the ceremonies?
 How do I know which one I am supposed to be attending?

-If you are a student and unsure which ceremony you should be attending or don't see your program listed?
-Contact the staff in the Registrar's Office if you are an undergrad or Graduate Studies and Postdoctoral Affairs if you are a graduate student.
+Are you a student and unsure which ceremony you should be attending or don't see your program listed?
+Contact the staff in the Office of the Registrar if you are an undergraduate student or Graduate Studies and Postdoctoral Affairs if you are a graduate student.

 How many guests am I allowed to invite?